 Do you skip social events with the excuse that you need to save money, when in fact it’s because you’re a total introvert?
 Do you eat the same meal, over and over again, because it’s cheap – but also because you don’t want to try eating new foods?

 Bring some awareness into your money-saving habits and look beyond just the money.
-If you’re using those habits to mask something you’d be better off facing head-on, recognising that fact is the first step.
+If you’re using those habits to mask something you’d be better off facing head-on, recognizing that fact is the first step.

-2. Your Lifestyle Is Worse Off
+2. Your Lifestyle Is Worse Off For Being Frugal

 3. You Feel Isolated